 Digitize a new line around the perimeter of the area to be added to the existing boundary polygon.
 The snapping function allows you to create new lines exactly on the start and end point of the split boundary.
 The purple circle indicates you are within snapping distance of another vertex.

 Select both the original boundary line item and the line item for the new area boundary in the project view.
-Once selected the Drawing Tools tab will display and you can access the Merge Polylines tool to join both lines.
-Once both items are merged into a single line you can use the Extract Boundary tool from the same menu to convert the closed line to a boundary again.
+Once selected the SELECTION - TOOLS tab will display and you can access the To Boundary tool to convert the lines into a single continuous boundary.

 Your new updated boundary will now show as a boundary item in the project view.